Pesquisa-UFCAT/parepy/framework_alg_strumc.md

 </center>

 {: .important }
 >¹When applying a stochastic procedure, use a list in ```'none variables'``` with the same length as ```'time steps'```.
 In this example, we use five time steps between 0 and 50 years.
 In this case, a user should import the **Numpy** library to use ```np. linspace``.
-Another library can be used.
+Another library can be used to create a list.

 {: .important }
->¹When applying a stochastic procedure, use this code on top of the objective function:
+>¹When applying a stochastic procedure, use the following code on top of the objective function:

 ```python
 id_analysis = int(x[-1])